Reliance Industries: 2001 onwards

 In 2017, RIL set up a joint venture with Russian Company Sibur for setting up a Butyl rubber plant in Jamnagar, Gujarat, to be operational by 2018.

 In 2018, the Commercial Court (England and Wales), hearing a legal case involving Reliance Industries and the Union of India, ruled for the first time that the foreign act of state doctrine applied when issues were being addressed through arbitration, as well as when they are addressed through litigation.

 In August 2019, Reliance added Fynd primarily for its consumer businesses and mobile phone services in the e-commerce space.

 In December 2022, Reliance Industries Market cap stood at ₹17.59 lakh crore.

 In the field of generative pre-trained transformer (GPT) technology, Reliance Industries Ltd. and The BharatGPT Group announced in February 2024 that they would launch a large language model (LLM), Hanuman's AI system, in March 2024.
 The model will work in 11 local languages in four major areas: health, governance, financial services and education.

 In February 2024, Reliance and The Walt Disney Company announced a deal to merge their streaming and television assets.
 The deal was closed in November 2024, with the Disney Star joint venture having a reported value of $8.5 billion.

 In October 2024, Reliance entered into an agreement with Nvidia to procure Blackwell chips for its planned data centre in Jamnagar.

-On 3 June 2025, it was reported that Reliance Industries-owned Jai Ammunition Limited was part of an Indian Army project to supply indigenously designed, developed and produced artillery shells and reduce foreign dependence.
-As of date, four ammunition variants – including high explosive, smoke and dual-purpose improved conventional munition (DPICM) rounds – have been tested for the past two years.
-The final development-cum-user trials are planned in November 2025, following which mass order could be placed.
-The shells have been developed under the Development Cum Production Partner (DCPP) programme by the Defence Research and Development Organisation (DRDO) with two industry partners – Jai Ammunition and Yantra India.
+On 14 August 2026, Reliance Industries and Rolls-Royce announced their strategic intent for a partnership to develop and manufacture an indigenous aero engine for the Advanced Medium Combat Aircraft (AMCA).
+A dedicated Aero Gas Turbine Complex will be established in India.
+The facility will support the programme by serving as a centre of excellence for power and propulsion technology where the design, development, manufacturing, testing, production and through-life support of the programme will be undertaken.
+This is a parallel proposal to the Safran–GTRE programme.